nick-nagaraj/nick-nagaraj.github.io/_posts/2020-04-07-example-content.md

 ### Setting up Model Parameters

 Different deployment scenarios call for different models.
-Models that need to be run on low end hardware devices such the Raspberry Pi or your smartphone might require a lightweight model such as MobileNet.
-Assuming we have the resources to do so, you may choose to run a RCNN or NasNet.
+Models that need to be run on low-end hardware devices such as the Raspberry Pi or your smartphone might require a lightweight model such as MobileNet.
+Assuming we have the resources to do so, you may choose to run an RCNN or NasNet.
 Whatever the model is, there are two things we need to swap out our model and begin training.

 1. Pretrained weights
 2. Config file